leohhhn/gno/docs/how-to-guides/tutorial.md

 Run the `gnoweb` command from within the `gno.land` subfolder.
 A local front end will start on `127.0.0.1:8888`.

-Gnoweb also provides us with a simple interface to send local testnet tokens to the address that we generated in the previous steps.
+`gnoweb` also provides us with a simple interface to send local testnet tokens to the address that we generated in the previous steps.

 By navigating to `127.0.0.1:8888/faucet`, you will be able to input